Stop puppy imports

 Pandemic puppies have encouraged illegal trade

 Shortly after the UK-wide lockdown began in March 2020, the interest in getting a puppy skyrocketed.
-Suddenly, prices for specific breeds doubled and the UK market struggled to keep up.
-With huge profits to be made, this imbalance provided ample opportunity for people acting illegally and irresponsibly to get rich, import puppies and take advantage of pet buyers.
+Suddenly, prices for specific dog breeds doubled and the UK market struggled to keep up.
+With huge profits to be made, this imbalance provided ample opportunity for people acting illegally and irresponsibly to get rich, import puppies and take advantage of innocent pet buyers.

 With more time at home and isolation creeping in, many people turned towards pets as a way to get outside, combat loneliness, and welcome an additional furry family member during a distressing time.

 In October 2020 alone, 5,287 Intra Trade Animal Health Certificates (ITAHC) were issued - the highest ever for commercial dog and puppy imports.
 ITAHCs are certificates that require a vet signature to allow an animal to be legally imported - each certificate could contain up to 150 puppies.
 Concerningly, thousands more have been issued since Coronavirus began.
 In addition, we fear that many more puppies are being smuggled into the country illegally and younger than the 15 weeks of age set by law.
 Better enforcement is clearly needed.

 From 2020 to 2021, there has been an 11% increase in commercially imported dogs, despite the cost of dogs being sold in the UK reducing since the height of the pandemic.
 This worrying statistic shows that there is no sign of dog imports reducing yet, putting more helpless dogs and innocent families at risk.

 Suspect an illegal puppy dealer?
 Call 0300 1234 999.

 More people are willing to buy smuggled puppies than you think